mastodon/blog/content/posts/2025-09-11_quote_posts_are_here/index.md

 ### Gratitude

-We’d like to thank [the NGI Entrust Fund and NLNet](https://nlnet.nl/project/Mastodon-Quoting/) for their support towards building this feature for Mastodon and the wider Fediverse.
+We’d like to thank [the NGI Entrust Fund and NLNet](https://nlnet.nl/project/Mastodon-Quoting/) for their support towards building this feature for Mastodon and ActivityPub.